mobilabsolutions/ISAaC-Starter/README.md

 # Pre-requisites to run the CDKTF project

+1. Please refer confluence for understanding the prerequisites of using the mobilab cloud platform.
+Please follow below steps after the prerequisites are completed.

-  1) Download and install Terraform CLI
+2. Download and install Terraform CLI
       ```
       https://developer.hashicorp.com/terraform/downloads
       ```
-  2) Download and install Node JS
+3. Download and install Node JS
       ```
       https://nodejs.org/en/download
       ```
-  3) Download the remote CDKTF core templates from the public GITHUB repository to local
+4. Download the remote CDKTF core templates from the public GITHUB repository to local
       ```
       cdktf init --template https://github.com/mobilabsolutions/azure-data-platform-cdktf-templates/archive/refs/heads/main.zip --local
       ```
-  4) Install CDKTF using npm command
+5. Install CDKTF using npm command
       ```
       npm install --global cdktf-cli@latest
       ```

 # Supply pre-deployment configuration and setup terraform statefile

-  1) Rename *common-config.yaml.sample* to *common-config.yaml* and update the contends with required configuration:
+1. Please refer the sample common-config.yaml which is mentioned in the confluence page.
+Copy the sample common-config.yaml file contents.
+Rename *common-config.yaml.sample* to *common-config.yaml* and update the contends with required configuration.
+The values like tenant id, storage account name etc are already mentioned in the sample common-config.yaml file.
+These values are good to get started with to create the infrastructure using Mobilab cloud platform.
+However these values can be changed as per need accordingly.

+The significance of each field in the common-config.yaml file is given below :-

       ```
-      tenantId: "<input tenant or directory id; refer https://mobilab.atlassian.net/wiki/spaces/CDKTF/pages/5153325415/To+get+Azure+Tenant+and+Subscription+IDs>"
+      tenantId: "<input tenant or directory id;
       location: "<input azure region name where azure resources to be created, ex. westeurope>"
       locationAbbreviation: "<input standard azure region abbreviation name corresponding to above location, ex. weu>"
       environment: "<input environment name, ex. prod>"